grscheller/dotfiles/README.md

 * grscheller/nvim - Neovim configuration files
 * grscheller/sway - Sway tiling WM configuration files

+These git submodules can also be used as standalone repos.

 ## Steps to Clone

 First clone the grscheller/dotfiles GitHub repo.
 Then initialize and